spryker/spryker-docs/_drafts/oryx/orchestration/app-plugins.md

 ### Injection plugin

 The `InjectionPlugin` plugin manages the dependency injection system (DI).
-DI lets you customize application logic, which is nested deep inside the application logic.
+DI lets you customize the application logic nested deep inside the application logic.

 The plugin exposes the following APIs: